samgabrail/backstage/README.md

 ```
 4. Check the ArgoCD UI to see the cluster registered and get the URL for the new cluster
 5. Update the Go API template with the URL of the new GKE cluster in GitHub
-6. Register this Go API template as a componente from the Backstage UI using this URL:
+6. Register this Go API template as a component from the Backstage UI using this URL:
 `https://github.com/samgabrail/backstage/blob/main/my-backstage-app/packages/backend/templates/go-api/template.yaml`

 -- This marks the end of the Platform Engineer's job